linuxgurugamer/CivilianPopulation/Readme.md

 - HousingSize4
 - t1CivBiomassTank

+- civieDockingPort

+Part is ok, behaviour to add (Modules CivilianDockGrowth & KerbalRecruitment).

 All ok.

+- t1civWasteWaterTank

+calibrate these to 1 day worth of waste

+- t1CivWaterTank

+calbriate these to 1 day worth of food/water

 - stbiodomeFarmMk2

 Almost ok, top attach point should be removed.

-- civieDockingPort

-Part is ok, behaviour to add (Modules CivilianDockGrowth & KerbalRecruitment).

 - surfaceAttachHouseSmall